Acoustic Soft Tactile Skin (AST Skin): Experiments and results

-The force prediction performance of the AST skins is presented in Fig.~\ref{ForceResult1}, showing the percentage of force predictions falling within $\pm$0.5 N, $\pm$1 N, and $\pm$1.5 N tolerances.
-The performance of each skin configuration is analysed with respect to the effect of speaker configuration and AC geometries.
+\textbf{Force estimation:} The force estimation performance of the STSs is presented in Fig.~\ref{ForceResult1}, showing the percentage of force estimations falling within $\pm$0.5 N, $\pm$1 N, and $\pm$1.5 N tolerances.
+The performance of each skin configuration is analysed based on the effect of AC geometries and speaker configuration.

-\paragraph{Effect of Speaker Configuration} The presented results in Fig~\ref{ForceResult1} indicate that the dual-channel skin configurations with a single speaker (AST2b, AST3b, AST4c, AST4d) mostly outperformed or showed comparable performance to their individual speaker designs (AST2a, AST3a, AST4a, AST4b).
-This suggests that a single speaker can serve multiple channels without compromising performance.
-This finding implies that the skin technology is potentially scalable, and a skin with multiple channels may not require an equal number of speakers.
-However, further investigation is needed to confirm this claim.
-We also tested the effect of positioning speakers on different ends of channels, but the results did not show any significant impact on the sensor performance.